CLIUtils/CLI11/README.md

 CLI11 has several Validators built-in that perform some common checks

--   `CLI::IsMember(...)`: 🚧 Require an option be a member of a given set.
+-   `CLI::IsMember(...)`: 🆕 Require an option be a member of a given set.
 See [Transforming Validators](#transforming-validators) for more details.
--   `CLI::Transformer(...)`: 🚧 Modify the input using a map.
+-   `CLI::Transformer(...)`: 🆕 Modify the input using a map.
 See [Transforming Validators](#transforming-validators) for more details.
--   `CLI::CheckedTransformer(...)`: 🚧 Modify the input using a map, and require that the input is either in the set or already one of the outputs of the set.
+-   `CLI::CheckedTransformer(...)`: 🆕 Modify the input using a map, and require that the input is either in the set or already one of the outputs of the set.
 See [Transforming Validators](#transforming-validators) for more details.
--   `CLI::AsNumberWithUnit(...)`:🚧 Modify the `<NUMBER> <UNIT>` pair by matching the unit and multiplying the number by the corresponding factor.
+-   `CLI::AsNumberWithUnit(...)`:🆕 Modify the `<NUMBER> <UNIT>` pair by matching the unit and multiplying the number by the corresponding factor.
 It can be used as a base for transformers, that accept things like size values (`1 KB`) or durations (`0.33 ms`).
--   `CLI::AsSizeValue(...)`: 🚧 Convert inputs like `100b`, `42 KB`, `101 Mb`, `11 Mib` to absolute values. `KB` can be configured to be interpreted as 10^3 or 2^10.
+-   `CLI::AsSizeValue(...)`: 🆕 Convert inputs like `100b`, `42 KB`, `101 Mb`, `11 Mib` to absolute values. `KB` can be configured to be interpreted as 10^3 or 2^10.
 -   `CLI::ExistingFile`: Requires that the file exists if given.
 -   `CLI::ExistingDirectory`: Requires that the directory exists.
 -   `CLI::ExistingPath`: Requires that the path (file or directory) exists.
 -   `CLI::NonexistentPath`: Requires that the path does not exist.
 -   `CLI::Range(min,max)`: Requires that the option be between min and max (make sure to use floating point if needed).
 Min defaults to 0.
--   `CLI::Bounded(min,max)`: 🚧 Modify the input such that it is always between min and max (make sure to use floating point if needed).
+-   `CLI::Bounded(min,max)`: 🆕 Modify the input such that it is always between min and max (make sure to use floating point if needed).
 Min defaults to 0.
 Will produce an error if conversion is not possible.
--   `CLI::PositiveNumber`: 🚧 Requires the number be greater or equal to 0
+-   `CLI::PositiveNumber`: 🆕 Requires the number be greater or equal to 0
--   `CLI::Number`: 🚧 Requires the input be a number.
+-   `CLI::Number`: 🆕 Requires the input be a number.
--   `CLI::ValidIPV4`: 🚧 Requires that the option be a valid IPv4 string e.g. `'255.255.255.255'`, `'10.1.1.7'`.
+-   `CLI::ValidIPV4`: 🆕 Requires that the option be a valid IPv4 string e.g. `'255.255.255.255'`, `'10.1.1.7'`.

 These Validators can be used by simply passing the name into the `check` or `transform` methods on an option